FujitaLab-Glycobiology/GlycoMsHelper/README.md

 |-- pic_ms_varibles_filtered          Diagnostic plots showing the distributions of MS1 and MS2 variables after filtering.
 |   |                                 Filtered and retained spectra are shown in different colors.
 |   |                                 The upper plot shows variables ordered by retention time.
-|   |                                 the lower plot shows variables sorted in ascending order.
+|   |                                 The lower plot shows variables sorted in ascending order.
 |   |-- MS1_peaksCount
 |   |-- MS1_totIonCurrent
 |   |-- MS1_rtime